 While in school, you will have the option of attending summer programs that are available only to cadets.
 If you're adventurous, you might take courses on flying gliders, free falling, parachuting, and combat survival offered at the Air Force Academy.
 Other summer programs allow students to intern at active-duty U.S. Air Force installations, including the Pentagon.

 High school and college students interested in joining the program must be U.S. citizens who are full-time students, in good physical health and fitness, of good moral character, and able to pass the Air Force Officer Qualifying Test (AFOQT).
 In addition, they must maintain a grade-point average of at least 2.50.

 AFROTC is entirely voluntary, with courses open to all undergraduate students.
-The amount of Aerospace Studies Program credit that may be applied toward a degree varies from college to college at the university.
+The amount of Aerospace Studies Program credit that may be applied toward a degree varies from college to college at the University of Iowa.

 Examples of Aerospace Studies Program courses include: